agracio/edge-js/README.md

 * node-gyp (latest)
 * NASM (for opn-ssl) https://www.nasm.us/

-To buid the NuGet package, open the Visual Studio 2013 Developer Command Prompt and call:
+To build the NuGet package, open the Visual Studio 2019 Developer Command Prompt and call:

 ```
-tools\build_double_new.bat 8.10.0
+tools\build_double.bat 20.12.2
 ```

 (you can substitute another version of Node.js).